 The cayes and flats offshore of Hopkins and Dangriga offer a similar scenario, and permit are found in these waters all throughout the year.
 In the far southern part of Belize is the fishing town of Punta Gorda and the waters of the Gulf of Honduras.
 This is a very permit-focused area, and an overall popular destination for anglers off all skill levels.

-The Caribbean coast of Mexico's Yucatán Peninsula is where you want to focus on for permit fishing Mexico, and the three top areas (from north to south) are Ascension Bay, Espiritu Santo Bay and Chetumal Bay.
+The Caribbean coast of Mexico's Yucatán Peninsula is where you want to focus on for permit fishing Mexico, and the three top areas are Ascension Bay, Espiritu Santo Bay and Chetumal Bay.

 The waters of Ascension Bay provide the ideal habitat for a wide variety of sea life.
 In essence, it is a great home for all types of shallow-water flats species.
 The vast estuary and flats system and the adjacent reef provide the infrastructure for Ascension Bay’s pristine and highly productive fishery.